Planning-Inspectorate/appeal-planning-decision/README.md

 To stop all services:

 ```
-docker-compose down
+make down
 ```

 ## The Common Module

 The [Common](/common) contains a series of common functions that are used across microservices.
 The applications use this as an external dependency (`@pins/common`) but is included as a local file in the `package.json`.

 In Docker Compose, this is included as a mounted volume to `/opt/common`.

 In the Dockerfile, this pulls the files from a Docker image called "common" - this is actually built separately in the CI/CD pipelines.
 If you need to build the Docker